JEThornley/COMM420/content/session2/demo.md

 </br></br>
 <h2>Trading and Markets</h2>
-{{< video src="Floormarkets.mp4" controls="yes" >}}

 <h3>Trading and Markets: Mandatory Readings</h3>
-<p>You’ve now had a brief introduction to the need for trade, how trade leads to specialization, and why markets were formed.
-Now, delve a little deeper and get some alternative perspectives on some of these topics.
-Please read the following sources.
+<p>Please read the following articles.
+As you're reading, consider the need for trade, how trade leads to specialization, and why markets were formed.
 </p>

 1. <h4>Why Do Countries Trade?</h4>